Binoculars Range Calculator

 Our binoculars range calculator can be used with every binoculars that have a reticle superimposed upon the view.
-With this scale, you can estimate the distance to an object the height of which you know.
+With this scale, you can estimate the distance to an object, the height of which you know.
 In the following text, we have explained how you can gain such useful knowledge.
-Read on if you want to learn more about binoculars definition and principles.
+Read on if you want to learn more about the binocular definition and principles.

-Binoculars consist of two telescopes which are mounted side-by-side and aligned in the same direction.
-Because the observer uses two eyes, the binoculars give him the opportunity to see a three-dimensional image (with a depth of view).
-The first binoculars were invented in the 17th century, and they used the optics of Galileo, i.e., two lenses: convex objective and a concave eyepiece lens.
-Check our thin lens equation calculator or lens maker calculator to learn more about the role of the lenses in optics.
+Binoculars consist of two telescopes mounted side-by-side and aligned in the same direction.
+Because the observer uses two eyes, the binoculars allow him to see a three-dimensional image (with a depth of view).
+The first binoculars were invented in the 17th century, and they used the optics of Galileo, i.e., two lenses: a convex objective and a concave eyepiece lens.
+Check our thin lens equation calculator or the lens maker calculator to learn more about the role of the lenses in optics.

-Binoculars have a fixed field of view, contrary to telescopes: you can learn more about the topic at our telescope field of view calculator.
+Unlike telescopes, binoculars have a fixed field of view: you can learn more about the topic with our telescope field of view calculator.

 Milis the angular height of the object expressed in mrad.